zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-RPCAPI.md

 you can also do that, but in several steps, but on the other hand, `zmb` offers many more possibilities.
 Actually, `zmtest` uses `zmb` behind the scen.

-The `zmb` tool uses the RPC-API interface to interact with Zonemaster-Backend.
+The `zmb` tool uses the JSON-RPC API to interact with Zonemaster-Backend.
-Zonemaster-GUI also uses the same RPC-API interface to start tests and fetch the test results.
+Zonemaster-GUI also uses the same JSON-RPC API to start tests and fetch the test results.

-## Check that the RPC API daemon is running and answering properly
+## Check that the JSON-RPC API service is running and answering properly

 ```sh
 zmb version_info